scriptrdotio/howto/architecture/scalability.md

 ### Shards
-When the data store grows to hundreds of thousands or millions of documents, the execution time of queries increases, which has a direct incidence of the latency of the application.
-A well known potential solution to this problem is sharding, which consists in horizontally or vertically splitting a data set into multiple data sets, to reduce the time needed to scan the data.
+When the data store grows to hundreds of thousands or millions of documents, the execution time of queries increases, which has a direct incidence on the latency of the application.
+A well known potential solution to this problem is sharding, which consists in horizontally or vertically splitting a data set into multiple **disjoint** data sets, to reduce the time needed to scan the data.
 By creating multiple data stores in a scriptr.io application, it is possible to create "shards" and distribute the data over the different stores.
-Note however that there is no built-in sharding mechanism in scriptr.io, which means that data distribution and
+Note however that there is currently no built-in sharding mechanism in scriptr.io, which means that the logic to determine which data store to use to write/read data must be done at the level of the application.
+While this can increase the complexity of the latter, it can also dramatically improve its performance.

 ### Incremental data aggregation
+Many scenarios, such as generating dashboard content, require performing data aggregations.

 ### Use the right data store type